 The price in each case represents the publisher's suggested list price at the time the book is received for review, and is for purchase directly from the publisher.

-Authors and publishers of biological books should bear in mind that The Quarterly Review of Biology can consider for notice only those books that are sent to The Editors, The Quarterly Review of Biology, C-2615 Frank Melville, Jr., Memorial Library, Stony Brook University, Stony Brook, NY 11794-3349 USA.
-We welcome prepublication copies as an aid to early preparation of reviews.
+Authors and publishers of biological books should bear in mind that The Quarterly Review of Biology can consider for notice only those books that are sent to The Editors, The Quarterly Review of Biology, E-5340 Frank Melville, Jr., Memorial Library, Stony Brook University, Stony Brook, NY 11794-3349 USA.